 14. Ramblin’ Rascal Tavern

 Ramblin’ Rascal Tavern is hidden away on the corner of Park and Elizabeth Street, marketed with a black sign donning three skulls.
-Housed in the old Laugh Garage, Ramblin’ Rascal is the newest venture of former Swillhouse crew.
+Housed in the old Laugh Garage, Ramblin’ Rascal is the newest venture of the former Swillhouse crew.
 So you know they know their stuff when it comes to whiskey.
-Their extensive selection of liquor which slightly favours the likes of whiskey and cognac, is displayed along the back of the bar.
+Their extensive selection of liquor which slightly favours the likes of whiskey and cognac is displayed along the back of the bar.
 You can also grab a cocktail or choose from their selection of local beer and wine.

 Spilling out into a triangular courtyard, Alleyway feels impressively roomy for a mere 26-square-meter bar.
 The outdoor is framed by high stories of brick walls and uses fruit crates as shelves to house its collection of whiskeys and spirits.
 This small venue’s selection of whiskeys, however, is extensive, with over 75 selections available.
 They are also experts at keeping things fresh, bringing in new flavours after bottles become empty.
 So if there’s a particular kind of whiskey you’ve been eyeing off, you’ll want to get in quick before it’s gone for good.
 They also serve up some cool cocktails, think a Matcha Gimlet and the Peruvian-style pisco sour.